cogment/cogment-doc/src/cogment/cogment-api-reference/parameters.md

 The section defines the default trial parameters.
 The final parameters are set by the pre-trial hooks (if any are defined).
 These parameters are:

 -   `max_steps`: The maximum number of time steps (ticks) that the trial will run before terminating.
 If 0, the trial will not be auto terminated (the environment and a Controller can still terminate the trial).
+If not provided, a default of 0 will be used.
 -   `max_inactivity`: The number of seconds of inactivity after which a trial will be terminated.
 If 0, the trial will not be terminated because of inactivity.
+If not provided, a default of 30 seconds will be used.
 -   `datalog`: List of properties related to the data logger.
 If this section is not present, data logging is disabled.
     -   `endpoint`: The URL where the datalogger gRPC server resides.
     -   `exclude_fields`: List of fields to exclude from the data to send for logging